How long are the programs?

 Do you offer financial assistance?

 There are a variety of financial aid programs available to SJVC students.
 Financing your education can be accomplished through several options, including: Grants, scholarships, student loans, private financing and payment plans.
 Contact an Admissions Representative to set up your financial aid consultation.
 Financial aid is available to those who qualify.

 What job opportunities will be waiting for me when I graduate?

 SJVC works with local employers to find out what job skills are in high demand.
 Our hands-on training gives you the skills and experience you need to compete in today’s job market.
 The Career Services Department works with all graduates to help them find a job in their chosen career.
 Visit our Consumer Information page or the page of the program you’re interested in to learn about common jobs our students are placed in after graduation.

 We are here to see you succeed.
 SJVC believes in our students.
-Our faculty and staff will help you stay on the path to success from the moment you first speak with an Admissions Advisor to graduation and into your career.
+Our faculty and staff will help you stay on the path to success from the moment you first speak with an Admissions Representative to graduation and into your career.
 SJVC is committed to the success of every student.